small-db/small-db/README.md

 ## Status

+- [ ] remove the latch on a page automatically when the page went out of scope (dropped)

-- [ ] Test system crash immediately after the transaction commits
+- [ ] Test system crash immediately after the transaction commits (for the "no-force" tx mode)
 - [ ] Add "redo" action
 - [ ] Enable error logs in the buffer pool and dig deep